 8. Family TV Shows/Movie

-Find a family TV show or movie that you enjoy to watch together.
+Find a family TV show or movie that you enjoy watching together.
 Screen time can be divisive, or it can bring you all together.

 If you’re talking about the show, cheering on your favorite team, or rooting for someone in a competition, it brings everyone together.